spanda2022/Elevator-Challenge/README.md

       	  ElevatorSolution module is the console app for user interaction.
           ElevatorSolution.Test module cater for unit tests for both CentralElevatorSystem and ElevatorModule modules.

-  There is a flow diagram attached to the solution.
+  There is a flow diagram attached to the solution(ElevatorDiagram.drawio).